GitMirroring/gnuboot/site/faq.md

 Intel is [only going to get
 worse](https://www.phoronix.com/scan.php?page=news_item&px=Intel-Gfx-GuC-SLPC)
 when it comes to user freedom.
-Libreboot has no support for recent Intel platforms, precisely because of the problems described above.
+GNU Boot has no support for recent Intel platforms, precisely because of the problems described above.
 The only way to solve this is to get Intel to change their policies and to be more friendly to the [free